-Elementary music teachers are one of the MOST important advocates for middle school and high school music programs.
+Elementary music teachers can be one of the MOST important advocates for middle school and high school music programs.
 In addition to teaching foundational music skills and a love of music, elementary music teachers can “light a fire” and encourage your students to continue lifetime participation in music.

 Meet the Middle School and High School Directors